23. Oil sands

 Southern Alberta enjoys more hours of sunlight than any place in Canada.
 There is expanding opportunity for renewable solar energy, which the International Energy Agency says is now the cheapest energy the world has ever seen.
 Perhaps even the panels themselves, which are primarily made in China, with big pollution costs, could be manufactured in the province.

 The electrification of power grids and transport systems will require massive amounts of copper, cobalt, lithium, nickel and rare earth minerals.
 There are polymetallic black shale deposits in northern, northeastern, and southwestern Alberta that have these metals and minerals.
-Lithium can be found in the Leduc Formation, the site of Alberta’s first oil boom, and also extracted with vanadium from brine created during bitumen production.
-The high proportion of carbon atoms makes bitumen a poor feedstock for fuel production but very promising for the expanding carbon fibre industry, used in everything from windmills to textiles, nanotubes and bicycle frames.
+Lithium can be found in the Leduc Formation, the site of Alberta’s first oil boom, and extracted with vanadium from brine created during bitumen production.
+The high proportion of carbon atoms makes bitumen a poor feedstock for fuel production but very promising for the expanding carbon fibre industry, used in everything from windmills to textiles, nanotubes, and bicycle frames.
 None of these have been fully explored or developed.

 The warming climate may even offer opportunities for farming in more northern regions.
 As southern regions become too parched and hot for agriculture there will be an increasing demand for sustainably grown food.

 Alberta is a wealthy province and its youthful citizens have been paying more than the Canadian average into the Canada Pension Plan.
 Instead of complaining, consider this an investment in the future.
-Like all big sovereign wealth funds the CPP is always looking for long-term investments.
+Like all big sovereign wealth funds, the CPP is always looking for long-term investments.
 These big funds are actively divesting out of fossil fuels because they don’t want to hold stranded assets in the future.
 The CPP is huge, with over $400 billion in assets.
 Partner with them and local communities, including, especially, indigenous, to build massive wind power in the north and along the eastern side of the Rockies and large scale solar in the sunny south.
 Build out the electric power grid to join them all together.
 Harden buildings against climate change and invest in roof-top solar power.
-Become a green super power.
+Become a green superpower.
 There is lots to do.

 Of course the biggest resource in the prairie provinces is the people.
 Alberta boasts the youngest population with the most university degrees per capita, and a highly skilled workforce with the highest incomes in Canada.
 It is hard to understand why intelligent people cannot accept that the world is in climate crisis and the demand for high cost, carbon intensive fossil fuels is set to fall off a cliff.
 It is not just Alberta.
 Across Canada people are in denial about the severity of the climate emergency.
 The IPCC has said that we now have about 11 years to get our emissions well down below today’s levels.
 That doesn’t mean that we can start in 11 years.
 There are over a billion trucks and cars worldwide today, there are fossil fueled power plants, cement production plants and methane-belching cows.
 Most of them will still be around in 11 years.
-To avoid massive environmental catastrophe and society breakdown we have to start reducing right now.
+To avoid massive environmental catastrophe and society breakdown we must start reducing right now.
 This will lead to big job losses and a need for retraining.
 It is no time to down tools.
 There are huge challenges ahead, but also opportunities as we transition to a low carbon society.
 Change is difficult, but you have to move on.

 I learned a few hard lessons during my own experience with disruption.
 The first is to learn the causes of your problems.
 Can you affect them or are they market changes that are beyond your control?
-You have to look beyond your immediate environment and not play the blame game.
+Look beyond your immediate environment and not play the blame game.
 The second is to react as quickly as possible.
 The longer you procrastinate the harder your adjustment will be.
 I waited too long.
 The third is that change is difficult, often painful, but absolutely necessary.
 Finally, you must have a solid plan and act on it.
 Unfortunately, the leaders of Alberta and Saskatchewan are not even past stage one.
 They are actively fighting attempts to meet the GHG targets that the Trudeau has proposed in response to President Biden’s climate initiatives.
 Neither is the rest of Canada for passively accepting and acceding to their rants.

 John Horgan was elected Premier of B.C. partly on the promise to use all the “tools in the toolbox” to stop the construction of the Kinder Morgan raw bitumen pipeline.
 Groups such as Coast Protectors are angry that their voices have not been heard concerning a project that is being rammed through their territories.
 They have vowed to stop the pipeline by any means.
 Construction continues and Horgan seems to have lost his enthusiasm for opposing it.